hendrik-eilts/XAI-EEGNet/readme.md

 # Bridging the Gap: Explainable AI Insights Into EEGNet Classification and Its Alignment to Neural Correlates

+## What is it about?

+This thesis applies Concept Relevance Propagation (CRP), an eXplainable AI method, to the EEGNet classifier and three EEG datasets (motor imagery, auditory attention, internal vs. external attention).
+The aim is to establish a link between the concepts learned by the models and the neural correlates of the respective tasks, thereby bridging the gap in explainability between ML and neuroscience.
+Relevances were computed on individual filters of a convolutional layer, clustering was conducted on these filters to identify common patterns among subjects, and these clusters were further analyzed in the frequency domain using topographic maps.

+Additionally, the relevance computed by CRP was combined with Independdent Component Analysis in a novel approach, providing relevance values for neural and non-neural sources of the EEG signal.
+Finally, functional grouping was applied to quantify the results.
+The brain regions and frequency bands identified by the method largely align with the existing literature.

+This study represents a step towards a deeper understanding of how DL models decode EEG signals and offers insights into neural correlates in a human-understandable manner.

 ## Overview

 This repository consists of 6 main files: